BuoyantIO/service-mesh-academy/deploying-bel-with-hazl/README.md

 Now that we have a Kubernetes cluster, we can proceed with deploying Buoyant Enterprise for Linkerd.

-### Task 3: Create Certificates
+### Task 3: Create mTLS Root Certificates

-<<Why do we need certificates?
-Explain that here, link to documentation here.>>
+[Generating the certificates with `step`](https://linkerd.io/2.14/tasks/generate-certificates/#generating-the-certificates-with-step)

+In order to support **mTLS** connections between meshed pods, **Linkerd** needs a trust anchor certificate and an issuer certificate with its corresponding key.

+When using Helm to install Linkerd, it’s not possible to automatically generate them and you’re required to provide them.

 #### Create Certificates Using `step`

-[Generating the certificates with `step`](https://linkerd.io/2.14/tasks/generate-certificates/#generating-the-certificates-with-step)

-If you'd like to generate your own secure certificates, you can use `step` to do so.
+You can generate these certificates using a tool like `openssl` or `step`.
+All certificates must use the ECDSA P-256 algorithm which is the default for step.
+To generate ECDSA P-256 certificates with openssl, you can use the `openssl ecparam -name prime256v1` command.
+In this section, we’ll walk you through how to to use the `step` CLI to do this.

 ##### Trust Anchor Certificate

-If you want to generate your own certificates using `step`, use the `certs` directory:
+To generate your certificates using `step`, use the `certs` directory:

 ```bash
 cd certs